zeppe-lin/zeppe-lin.github.io/handbook/handbook.md

 | 6        | Reboot           | Restart the system                        |

 By default, Zeppe-Lin boots into multi-user mode (runlevel 2), which enables all services and user access.
 Single-user mode (runlevel 1 or
 S) is ideal for system maintenance, providing a minimal environment.

 #### 8.2.2.
 Core Init Scripts

-Zeppe-Lin’s init system uses the following scripts to manage system
+Zeppe-Lin's init system uses the following scripts to manage system
 processes:

 | File/Directory   | Purpose                                                           |